 Glamping Cabins and Timber Units: B2B Supply for Site Developers and Holiday Parks

 Eurodita is a B2B private-label timber building manufacturer based in Kaunas, Lithuania.
 We do not sell direct to consumers.
-Our clients are glamping site developers, holiday park operators, boutique tourism businesses, and land-diversification buyers across 25+ countries who need repeatable, fleet-scalable timber accommodation with no minimum order quantity.
+Our clients are glamping site developers, holiday park operators, boutique tourism businesses, and land-diversification buyers across 25+ countries who need repeatable, fleet-scalable timber accommodation with quote-based order planning.
 We have manufactured 12,000+ standard cabin units a year since 1994 using FSC chain-of-custody Nordic spruce, and we supply 98+ active B2B partners across Europe and the UK.
 No Eurodita branding appears on finished units.

 What Structure Type Suits a Glamping Site?

 Not every timber building works for every glamping context.
-The four structure types Eurodita manufactures serve different operator profiles: floor area budget, year-round occupancy intent, planning consent category, and lead time all vary.
+The four structure types Eurodita manufactures serve different operator profiles: floor area budget, intended operating season, planning consent category, and lead time all vary.
 The table below maps each type to the key procurement variables.

 |---|---|---|---|---|---|